In Too Deep (1999 film): Plot

-Jeffrey Cole (Omar Epps) is a recent graduate of the Cincinnati police academy who dreams of working undercover.
+Jeffrey Cole is a recent graduate of the Cincinnati police academy who dreams of working undercover.
 Cole manages to get an undercover assignment the day of graduation and earns the praise of his superiors.
-He is soon given the task of taking down statewide crack dealer Dwayne Gittens (LL Cool J), an underworld boss so powerful that his nickname is "God".
+He is soon given the task of taking down statewide crack dealer Dwayne Gittens, an underworld boss so powerful that his nickname is "God".

 Cole goes undercover, posing as a drug dealer under the name of J. Reid from Akron, Ohio.
 Cole has to prove he has street cred to gain a place in God's crew.
 At one point God sends Cole out on a mission with a couple of his cohorts with the intention of Cole killing a man that God wants dead.
 Cole chases the target but intentionally missed his shots.

 The crew believe he's loyal, but has bad aim.
-Cole eventually becomes close with one of the members of Gittens' crew, Breezy T. (Hill Harper).
+Cole eventually becomes close with one of the members of Gittens' crew, Breezy T..

 Cole's superiors are impressed at his undercover work and how close he has gotten to Gittens, earning his trust while providing his superiors with intricate details into the organization.
-Cole's superior, Preston D'Ambrosio (Stanley Tucci) worries that the line between cop and bad guy is getting blurred and that both identities are becoming one.
+Cole's superior, Preston D'Ambrosio worries that the line between cop and bad guy is getting blurred and that both identities are becoming one.
 D'Ambrosio places Cole on forced hiatus from undercover and sends him to a place in the woods far from the city to get his head straight and re-discover himself.

-During that time, Cole meets Myra (Nia Long), an aspiring model during one of Cole's photography classes.
+During that time, Cole meets Myra, an aspiring model during one of Cole's photography classes.
 The two eventually begin dating and D'Ambrosio begins to take notice of his new life away from undercover work.
 Cole tries to convince D'Ambrosio to let him go back undercover in the Gittens case, to no avail.